If you’ve been a diehard Black Friday shopper for years, you probably recognize that the landscape is quickly changing.

-Stay in the know by viewing Black Friday ads as soon as they become available, which can be up to 2 weeks in advance (in fact, Target already gave their website visitors a sneak peek at some of the deals they can expect on Black Friday).
+Stay in the know by viewing Black Friday ads as soon as they become available, which can be up to 2 weeks in advance.
 Popular sites for this include Dealnews.com, BlackFriday.info, Bfads.net, GottaDeal.com, and TheBlackFriday.com.

-These ads will also help you compare prices across retailers, or you can use dedicated sites like FatWallet.com, PriceGrabber.com, RedLaser, PriceWatch.com, ShopAdvisor.com, ShopSavvy, and Shopping.com.
+These ads will also help you compare prices across retailers, or you can use dedicated sites and apps like PriceGrabber.com, RedLaser, and PriceWatch.com.

 Don’t forget to utilize the power of social media (especially Facebook and Twitter) to learn about deals, coupons, and other promotions.

 If you’re keen on a specific retailer, be sure to sign up for their email list, which might provide you with advance notification of any deals, as well as money saving coupons.